Book a Survey

 Everyday activity like cooking, washing, bathing or even just breathing releases moisture into the air.
-An average family of 4 can generate approximately four pints of water per person a day.
+An average family of 4 can generate approximately 24 pints (14 litres) of water a day.

 Download a guide to the causes of condensation in your property and how to help remedy them.